civicrm/civicrm-user-guide/docs/membership/membership-reports.md

 You will need to first search for the specific membership records you would like to export.
-To learn more about how to search for membership records, refer to the "Finding Memberships" chapter.
+To learn more about how to search for membership records, refer to the [*Finding Memberships*](https://docs.civicrm.org/user/en/latest/membership/finding-and-viewing-memberships/) chapter.

 To export membership records: